-A Day in the Life of a Trainee Solicitor at Owen White
+A Day in the Life of A Trainee Solicitor

 I arrive at work, make myself a cup of coffee and review my emails and “to do” list for the day.

-Having gone through my emails and identified the day’s tasks, I respond to any emails that I can i.e. files that I am working on and answers to client questions that are within my knowledge.
+Having gone through my emails and identified the day’s tasks, I respond to any emails that I can on files I am working on and answer client questions that are within my knowledge.

 I forward an email from a client with a procedural enquiry that I am unsure about to my supervising solicitor.
 My supervising solicitor calls me to check if I am free and then pops into my office.
 We have a chat about the query and she explains the procedure to me and the answer to the client’s questions.
 I draft an email response to the client which my supervising solicitor checks before I send it out.